Sundhari-Hanish/python-activities/README.md

 - Creating and using classes and objects
 - Working with constructors, attributes, and methods
 - Creating and using multiple objects
+## Python – Functions
+- Demonstrates simple and nested function calls
+- Shows required, default, and global variables in functions
+- Explains function execution flow with arguments and delays